 This may only be done by Filipinos of legal age (18 years old and above).

-For other consular procedures, please visit The Consular Services Guide to the Philippine Embassy in Tokyo.
+For other consular procedures, visit The Philippine Embassy in Japan (Tokyo) Consular Services Guide.

 - Online appointment with the Consular Section Online Booking System.

 - Affidavit of Renunciation of Philippine Citizenship (form to be provided by the Embassy)

 - Philippine passport (to be surrendered to the DFA in the Philippines)

 - Birth Certificate issued by Philippine Statistics Agency

 - Copy of Family Register (戸籍謄本 Koseki Tōhon) with record of naturalization for Japanese/selection of citizenship for Japanese (or other documents proving acquisition of foreign citizenship like Certificate of Naturalization (帰化証明書 Kika Shōmeisho)

 - Japanese passport or Japanese driver’s license or My Number card (or other identification document issued by the Japanese government after naturalization or selection of citizenship)

 - English translation of all Japanese documents above